Helstoski, a Democrat, was the representative for New Jersey's 9th congressional district from 1965 to 1976.

-Each dot in the chart below was a member of the House of Representatives in 1976.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Helstoski is shown as a purple triangle. (analysis methodology)
+Helstoski is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1976 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Helstoski sponsored bills primarily in these issue areas:

 Private Legislation (18%) Government Operations and Politics (18%) Armed Forces and National Security (13%) Social Welfare (12%) Taxation (11%) Education (10%) Labor and Employment (9%) Crime and Law Enforcement (9%)